About this blog:

-From 1999 to 2010, I taught medieval literature for the University of Maryland University College.
+From 1999 to 2009, I taught medieval literature at the University of Maryland University College.
 My classes met at the Shady Grove and College Park campuses; my students were highly motivated adult undergraduates.

 jeffsypeck -at- gmail dot com

 This blog earns anywhere from $2 to $50 per year through the Amazon Associates link program.
-That pittance goes toward the $175 I spend annually on hosting, domain registration, and Sitemeter.
+That pittance goes toward the $125 I spend annually on hosting and domain registration.
 I don’t accept advertising.
 I don’t post links, reviews, or endorsements in exchange for goods, services, money, or other consideration.
-If you think I might be interested, you can send me your book, product, or link, but I can’t guarantee I’ll write about it.
 Mine is an independent blog, its content determined by genial whims.

-I’m also not the least bit interested in guest posts from random strangers looking to drive links to their sites or optimize their search-engine results.
+I’m also not interested in guest posts from strangers looking to drive links to their sites or optimize their search-engine results.
 Please don’t ask.